 Switch to a smaller desktop

 A desktop computer can be a source of clutter by itself.
 A standard mid-tower is generally eight inches wide, and fourteen to eighteen inches long, which is a sizable footprint.
-This bulk can be handled by placing the system beneath a desk, but this common solution increases the length and complexity of cord runs.
+The system can be placed beneath a desk, but this common solution increases the length and complexity of cord runs.

-Many small computers are VESA compatible, which means that they can be attached to a monitor with a VESA mount, hiding them from view completely.
+Many small computers are Video Electronics Standards Association (VESA) compatible, which means that they can be attached to a monitor with a VESA mount, hiding them from view completely.
 This makes cable routing easier.
 Choosing this option will make the use of a VESA monitor stand impossible, however, so you’ll have to decide between them.
 We generally recommend the monitor stand, due to its ergonomic benefits, but mounting a small PC to your monitor can make sense if you find your current stand comfortable.